MicrosoftDocs/mobile-blazor-bindings/mobile-blazor-bindings/index.md

 [ ![Simple native app running in the Android Emulator](media/index/hello-world-inline.png) ](media/index/hello-world-expanded.png#lightbox)

-And you can build hybrid apps that mix native UI and HTML UI in the same screen. all sharing the same app logic and state:
+And you can build hybrid apps that mix native UI and HTML UI in the same screen, all sharing the same app logic and state:

 * `/Main.razor`: (native UI)